Careca (footballer, born 1983)

-Rodrigo Vergilio, better known as Careca or Rodrigo (born 13 April 1983), is a Brazilian football striker who currently plays for São Bernardo.
+Rodrigo Vergilio, better known as Careca or Rodrigo (born 13 April 1983), is a Brazilian former football striker.

 Careca previously played for Cerezo Osaka in the J2 League.

 Careca signed with Al Qadsia in Kuwaiti Premier League, but the deal fell through soon after.
 In December 2015 it was announced that Careca would be joining Chonburi for the 2016 season.